smart-data-models/dataModel.WaterDistributionManagementEPANET/SimulationScenario/doc/spec_IT.md

           type: string
         - format: uri
           type: string
-      description: 'The ID of the network used in the simulation'
+      description: The ID of the network used in the simulation
       x-ngsi:
         model: https://schema.org/URL
         type: Relationship